mannoeu/gallery-manipulation/README.md

 # What is it?

-Study of the manipulation of the array in a gallery with manipulation of the position of the images using purely javascritp, html and css.
+:zap: Study of the manipulation of the array in a gallery with manipulation of the position of the images.